 \subsection{Ablation Study}

-To further investigate the effect of our proposed transformer-based video segmentation framework, we performed an ablation study.
-In this study, we compared the baseline CNN model (no transformers) \cite{Araslanov2021} and our Transformer-based feature encoder, with different types of transformers.
-For these comparisons, we used different configurations of video features, Transformers, and MPL layers, to find out which combination results in the best performance.
-We report only results with best configurations.
+An ablation study was performed to thoroughly examine the impact of the proposed framework.
+This study involved comparing the baseline models with our method.
+To ensure a comprehensive analysis, various configurations of video features, and MLP layers were evaluated to determine the combination yielding the best performance.
+Only the results obtained from the most optimal configurations are reported.

-\cref{tab:ablation} reports the segmentation accuracy for four different models in terms of ${\mathcal{J}\&\mathcal{F}}_m$ metric, in addition to the base-line CNN \cite{Araslanov2021} and our proposed models discussed in \cref{secresult}.
-In this Table, the second line is the Fast Fourier Convolution model in \cite{chi2020ffc}.
-The third line refers to the Transformer for Semantic Segmentation introduced in \cite{Strudel2021a}, while the fourth line reports the MetaFormer-based architecture called PoolFormer \cite{yu2021meta}.
-The fifth line is for Cross-Covariance Image Transformer (XCiT) \cite{Nouby2021xcit}.
-We also report the FCN for semantic segmentation \cite{Shelhamer2017} as a fully-supervised learning method.

-Based on the evaluation in \cref{tab:ablation}, our Transformer-based model significantly outperforms the baseline and other meta-architecture methods in the context of both datasets.
+Table \ref{tab:ablation} presents the segmentation accuracy of four different models based on the ${\mathcal{J}\&\mathcal{F}}_m$ metric, along with the baseline model and the proposed models.
+In Table \ref{tab:ablation}, the second row corresponds to the Fast Fourier Convolution (FFC) model.
+The third row represents the Transformer for Semantic Segmentation, while the fourth row presents the MetaFormer-based architecture, PoolFormer.
+The fifth row represents the Cross-Covariance Image Transformer (XCiT).
+Based on the evaluation summarised in Table \ref{tab:ablation}, the proposed model significantly outperforms the baseline models and other meta-architecture methods across both datasets.